When people learn about Chinese History, it is confusing to understand that China’s last dynasty was not Chinese but was considered Manchurian.

 Despite their small number, the Ming Dynasty survived and thrived in China, despite a rocky start.

 The Han Chinese And The Qing Dynasty

 Being controlled by the Manchurians was psychologically very difficult for many Han Chinese.
 It was tough for them to come to terms with the Ming Dynasty’s fall and accept the Qing dynasty.
 Essentially China was being ruled by a foreign power.

 Today many Han Chinese may be more proud of the Ming Dynasty and even tell you that the success of the Qing Dynasty was because the Manchurians became China.
 In other words, in their eyes, the success of the Qing Dynasty was because the Manchurians became almost Han Chinese.

 The Manchurians never wanted to become Han Chinese.
-They put laws in place to try to separate the Manchurians from the Chinese.
-The Qing Dynasty wanted the Han Chinese to follow some of the Manchurian’s ways, such as how the Manchurian men cut all their hair except a small long pony tail.
+They put laws in place to separate the Manchurians from the Chinese.
+The Qing Dynasty wanted the Han Chinese to follow some of the Manchurian’s ways, such as how the Manchurian men cut all their hair except a small long ponytail.

 In 1911, the Qing Dynasty fell, and the last emperor left the forbidden city.
-Because of this, the Manchus were often blamed for many of China’s problems, both social and political.
+Because of this, the Manchus were often blamed for many of China’s social and political problems.
 Many Manchurians felt it was in their best interest to assimilate into Chinese society and pass themselves off as Han Chinese.